sjsyrek/maryamyriameliamurphies.js/README.md

 Here's my own interpretation of maryamyriameliamurphies:

 * **mary** — A variant of the interjection "marry" common during the early modern period.
 It expresses surprise or outrage, more or less equivalent to "wow!"
 Also a mild oath, since it refers to the Virgin Mary (as pure as a monadic interface, she was).
-* **myria** — Like the word myriad, which means "many people or things."
-From the Greek word for 10,000 (also used for an uncountably large number of things).
+* **myria** — Probably the word myriad, "many people or things."
+Also the ancient Greek word for 10,000, though used just as often to mean an uncountably large number of things (because who would ever need to count higher than 10,000?).
-* **melia** — Similar to the Latin word for a thousand (mille), but it also looks to me like the plural of the Greek word for "honey," which can also be used to describe something sweet.
+* **melia** — Similar to the Latin word for a thousand (mille), but it also looks to me like the plural of the Greek word for "honey," which can also be used to describe something sweet (or, at a stretch, the Latin word "meliora" meaning "better than").
 * **murphies** — As an allusion to Morpheus, refers to the Greek word for "form" since dreaming is an experience of many forms shifting and changing.
-A "morphism" is also another word for a "mapping" or "function" in various branches of mathematics.
+A "morphism" is also another word for a "mapping" or "function" in various branches of mathematics, though it's doubtful this would have occurred to Joyce.

-* **maryamyriameliamurphies** - Wow, a whole bunch of sweet functions!
+#### **maryamyriameliamurphies** - Wow, a whole bunch of sweet functions!

 ## API